l2beat/l2beat/packages/frontend2/README.md

 ### Work-in-progress pages:
 - /scaling/summary (available at /scaling-next/summary)

 The rest of pages are still present in the legacy frontend.
-When running frontend2 locally and trying to navigate to a page that is not migrated (main page included), you'll encounter an Internal Server Error.